-But because I had read up on those Aruba flamingos, I knew there was really only one place to stay: the Renaissance Aruba Resort & Casino.
+But because I had read up on those Aruba flamingos, I knew there was really only one place to stay: the Renaissance Wind Creek Aruba Resort.

 We decided to stay at the Renaissance Aruba for our whole trip, mostly because we're kind of lazy and didn't want to have to switch hotels after one or two nights.
 It ended up being a great idea!

 Staying at Renaissance Wind Creek Aruba Resort

 The Renaissance Aruba Resort consists of two separate hotels, both located in downtown Oranjestad, a few miles south of where most of the island's high-rise hotels are on Eagle and Palm beaches.

 The two hotels are the Renaissance Marina Hotel and the Renaissance Ocean Suites.
 They're both included under the “Renaissance Aruba Resort & Casino” umbrella, but you'll want to know which one you've booked at since they're located in separate buildings.